 GSA Energy Inquiry- TABLED

-Quick Check in from Town Clerk—Lyndsey reported issues with trio (How is this really spelled?) causing a delay in the tax commitment, has since been resolved.
-Town hall staff still seeing influx of vehicle registration.
+Quick Check in from Town Clerk—Lyndsey reported issues with Trio causing a delay in the tax commitment.
+Town Hall staff still seeing influx of vehicle registrations.
 We are currently helping Surry with NEW registrations while they are closed this week.
 Lyndsey asked the board to weigh in on their view of providing plates for other towns.
-Scott motioned as of September 1st the town hall will only complete registrations for blue hill residents.
+Scott moved that, effective September 1st, the Town Office will only complete registrations for Blue Hill residents.
 Sean second.
 Lyndsey and Jim will draft a letter to submit to the surrounding towns to notify them.
-5-0 Approved.
+5-0 approved.

-CEO Resignation- Martin Conant our current Code Enforcement Officer and Licensed Plumbing Inspector submitted his letter of resignation with his term ending August 31st.
-The board agrees we should begin the search for his replacement and put an ad in the paper once the job description has been reviewed.
+CEO Resignation- Martin Conant our current Code Enforcement Officer and Licensed Plumbing Inspector submitted his letter of resignation with his term with us ending August 31st.
+The board agreed to begin the search for his replacement and put an ad in the paper once the job description has been reviewed.

 Updates/Reminders